Comprehensive Utah Group Health Insurance & Employee Benefits Solutions

 Group Health Reimbursement plans to combine the features of an insurance policy with an additional allowance the employee can use for non-reimbursed expenses.

 Another option is to fund a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-The employer decides how much to contribute to the account, and the employees use the funds to pay for qualified insurance coverage and related expenses.
+The employer decides how much to contribute to the account, and the employees use the funds to pay for qualified protection coverage and related expenses.
 Plus, employees may qualify for a tax credit of up to 35% of the insurance cost.

 How Much Do Employers Pay for Health Insurance?